 Burleith Garden Club

 Founded in 1926, the Burleith Garden Club played an important part in the development of the neighborhood until it was disbanded around 2000.
-Reborn in 2015, the club meets once a month on Sundays in members' gardens to share gardening expertise, explore group purchasing, and participate in seminars and outings.
+Reborn in 2015, the club meets periodically in members' gardens to share gardening expertise, explore group purchasing, and participate in seminars and outings.
 To receive email notification about Garden Club activities, email ContactBurleithGardenClub@gmail.com.

 October 18 – The sixth meeting took place at the home of Francine Steininger on T Street.
 We delighted in her newly landscaped front and back gardens ready for winter vegetables and for spring blooms.
 The conversation ranged from fertilizing, to the organization River Smart, to which winter mulch to use.
 A creative idea came up about preparing paper whites and amaryllis for holiday decoration.